-Anodizing is an electrochemical process that adds a protective film to a lightsaber hilt and anodizing both prevents corrosion and it’s also a very common method for adding a color to lightsaber hilt.
+Anodizing is an electrochemical process that adds a protective film to a metal lightsaber hilt.
+Anodizing prevents corrosion and, along with powder coating, is a common method for adding a color to lightsaber hilt.

 Anodized hilts have a is very uniform and consistent color so unlike paint it doesn’t clump up anywhere.
 Also, unlike paint, anodized hilts will not chip or peel which is really awesome and that’s because the anodizing process creates a protective aluminum oxide layer and the dyes are actually absorbed right into that layer.